 Pair with Karatsu/Yobuko activities

 The classic family circuit: castle + pine forest + Yobuko market + squid lunch.
-Add Karatsu Kunchi if visiting in November.
+Add Karatsu Kunchi if you’re visiting in November.

 - Karatsu with Kids: A Family Day Trip to Saga’s Castle Coast (2026)